Imantha813/maple/README.md

 (b) calculate volume
 (c) display the results

-Q4.Write a Maple program to propose a more suitable system of elec￾tion for Parliamentary elections in Sri Lanka (A proper system to se￾lect members to the Sri Lankan Parliament).
+Q4.Write a Maple program to propose a more suitable system of election for Parliamentary elections in Sri Lanka (A proper system to select members to the Sri Lankan Parliament).
 You must propose your system based on the following observations.
 3
 (a) A mixed system, a hybrid of the first past the post system and the proportional system.
-(b) The new system should ensure the establishment of a stable government and a strong opposition, equitable representation to numerically minority parties and communities, closer nexus between voters and their elected representatives and the democratic representation of the people’s mandate.
+(b) The new system should ensure the establishment of a stable government and a strong opposition, equitable representation to numerically minority parties and communities, closer nexus between voters and their elected representatives and the democratic representation of the people’s mandate.
-(c) The proposed system of elections should give weight to the elimination or minimizing violence, undue expenditure at elections and misappropriation of state resources at the time of elections.
+(c) The proposed system of elections should give weight to the elimination or minimizing violence, undue expenditure at elections and misappropriation of state resources at the time of elections.
 (d) The system proposed should further be easy to comprehend and relatively easy to administer.